-Total revenues were RMB3.1 billion (US\$465 million) in 2010, an increase of 44% over RMB2.1 billion in 2009.
-This revenues growth was principally driven by the substantial volume growth in hotel room nights sold and air tickets sold in 2010.
+Total revenues were RMB3.7 billion (US\$592 million) in 2011, an increase of 22% over RMB3.1 billion in 2010.
+This revenues growth was principally driven by the substantial volume growth in hotel room nights sold and air tickets sold in 2011; Wing On Travel and ezTravel also contributed approximately 1% for the year-on-year growth for net revenues.

 Hotel Reservation.
-Revenues from our hotel reservation business increased by 36% to RMB1.3 billion (US\$194 million) in 2010 from RMB941 million in 2009, primarily as a result of the continued rapid growth in our hotel room nights sales volume and the increase in the average commission per room night in 2010.
-The total number of hotel room nights sold in 2010 increased by 31% from 2009.
+Revenues from our hotel reservation business increased by 16% to RMB1.5 billion (US\$236 million) in 2011 from RMB1.3 billion in 2010, primarily as a result of the continued rapid growth in our hotel room nights sales volume in 2011.
+The total number of hotel room nights sold in 2011 increased by 15% from 2010.

 Air-Ticketing.
-Revenues from our air-ticketing business increased by 39% to RMB1.2 billion (US\$183 million) in 2010 from RMB868 million in 2009, primarily due to strong growth of air tickets sales volume as we continued to significantly expand our air ticketing capabilities and the increase in the average commission per airline ticket sold in 2010.
-The total number of air tickets sold in 2010 increased by 28% from 2009.
+Revenues from our air-ticketing business increased by 19% to RMB1.4 billion (US\$228 million) in 2011 from RMB1.2 billion in 2010, primarily due to strong growth of air tickets sales volume as we continued to significantly expand our air ticketing capabilities in 2011.
+The total number of air tickets sold in 2011 increased by 19% from 2010.

 Packaged-tour.
-Packaged-tour revenues increased by 116% to RMB380 million (US\$58 million) in 2010 from RMB176 million in 2009, primarily due to the continued growth of our packaged-tour business product and service offerings and the contribution of HKWOT (BVI) Limited after being acquired by us in May 2010.
+Packaged-tour revenues increased by 41% to RMB535 million (US\$85 million) in 2011 from RMB380 million in 2010, primarily due to the continued growth of our packaged-tour business product and service offerings and the contribution of HKWOT (BVI) Limited since our acquisition in May 2010.

 Corporate Travel.
-Corporate travel revenues increased by 56% to RMB130 million (US\$20 million) in 2010 from RMB83 million in 2009, primarily due to the increased corporate travel demand from our corporate clients.
+Corporate travel revenues increased by 25% to RMB162 million (US\$26 million) in 2011 from RMB130 million in 2010, primarily due to the increased corporate travel demand from our corporate clients.

 Other businesses.
-Revenues from other businesses increased by 32% to RMB72 million (US\$11 million) in 2010 from RMB54 million in 2009, primarily due to the consolidation of the results of operations of ezTravel since April 2009 and Wing On Travel since May 2010, and the increased revenues from advertising services.
+Revenues from other businesses increased by 48% to RMB106 million (US\$17 million) in 2010 from RMB72 million in 2010, primarily due to the increased revenues from advertising services.